As photographer & picture editor I demonstrate how to choose the right picture

 I have touched and been touched by some of the most interesting personalities on way through life.
 My ability to make conversation, and the interest I take in exploring important ideas in art, communications, evolutionary biology, the sciences, skepticism and social anthropology keeps me on my toes, reading, listening and absorbing.

 I often feel conflicted when switching roles between photographer and image editor.
 It is good for me wearing each of those two hats and both of them that I do.

 Without debate, truth dies of boredom.
-To be of any value, every thumbnail grid of an event should be the beginning of an argument.
+To be of any value, every thumbnail grid of an event should be the beginning of an argument about which images have most merit.
 This blog post describes some of the influences that surround a photograph as it is being passed from my photographer’s eye to my image editor’s critical aesthetic eye and sense of visual documentary narrative.

 Informal portaiture using available light

 Avoid distraction from the most important purpose—getting photographs.